bxparks/AceTime/README.md

 load the entire ZoneInfo Database into an `ExtendedZoneManager`, then create 3 time zones using 3 different ways: `createForZoneInfo()`, `createForZoneName()`, and `createForZoneId()`.
-This program requires a 32-bit microcontroller environment because of its flash memory size.
-Using the `ExtendedZoneManager` with the `zonedbx::kZoneRegistry` consumes ~34kB of flash which no longer fits on an Arduino Nano.
-If the `ExtendedZoneManager` is replaced with the `BasicZoneManager`, the flash size goes down to about ~22kB.
+This program requires a 32-bit microcontroller environment because the `ExtendedZoneManager` with the `zonedbx::kZoneAndLinkRegistry` consumes ~39 kB of flash which does not fit in the 32 kB flash memory capacity of an Arduino Nano.
+If the `ExtendedZoneManager` is replaced with the `BasicZoneManager` and the smaller `kZoneRegistry` is used instead, the flash size goes down to about ~24 kB.
+Depending on the code size of the rest of the application, this may fit inside an Arduino Nano.

 ```C++
 #include <Arduino.h>